taylor-peterson/taylor-peterson.github.io/_projects/shark_tracking.md

 The shark tracking project is a cooperative effort between the LAIR and the [CSU Longbeach Shark Lab](http://www.csulb.edu/labs/sharklab/).
-Professor Chris Lowe (I know, another Chris... it gets confusing sometimes), who heads up the shark lab, is interested in collecting high-resolution positioning data on sharks and other fish.
+Professor Chris Lowe (I know, another Chris...), who heads up the shark lab, is interested in collecting high-resolution positioning data on sharks and other fish.
 This data is an important tool for maintaining fish populations and their habitat.
 In other words, by figuring out where sharks go and why, we can better protect them and the marine ecosystem.

 {% include image.html
-    id="0B0Jfms0twG8EczUtY1pCU2RBWFE"
+    path="projects/shark_tracking/tagged_shark.jpg"
     caption="One of the Leopard Sharks we tagged at Catalina Island."
 %}

 Unfortunately, the current methods of tracking are not sufficient: GPS tracking tags do not transmit underwater; stationary arrays of sensors only work if the tagged animal is inside the boundaries of the array; and manual tracking is labor-intensive and expensive.
-As such, our team is developing a means of autonomous active tracking.
+As such, this project aims to develop a means of autonomous active tracking.

-The problem we are working on boils down to the following: given position data for the robot and a set of sensor measurements, determine the position of the shark.
+The problem boils down to the following: given position data for the robot and a set of sensor measurements, determine the position of the shark.

 Now, that might not sound too difficult at first, but let me assure you that it is.
 It is very difficult.
-This difficulty stems from the large number of variables we are working with and the technological limitations we are trying to overcome.
+The problem involves a large number of variables and some significant technological limitations.

-We are using two OceanServer Iver2 AUVs.
+This project makes use of two OceanServer Iver2 AUVs.
 The Iver2 AUV is a torpedo-shaped robot, that has a rear propeller for propulsion and four fins to control pitch and yaw.
 The sensor payload includes a 3-DOF (degree of freedom) compass, wireless antenna, GPS receiver, and Doppler Velocity Logger.

 {% include image.html
-    id="0B0Jfms0twG8EUVhHemJwVFE1VFU"
+    path="projects/shark_tracking/newRigCropped.jpg"
     caption="This project uses two OceanServer Iver2 AUVs."
 %}